-- investor, consumer and business sentiment; - events that reduce confidence in the financial markets;
+- investor, consumer and business sentiment; - events that reduce confidence in the financial markets; - inflation, deflation or recession; - high unemployment or, conversely, a tightening labour market;

-- inflation, deflation or recession; - high unemployment or, conversely, a tightening labour market; - the availability and cost of capital, liquidity and credit; - levels and volatility of interest rates, credit spreads and market prices for currencies, equities and commodities, and the duration of any changes in levels or volatility; - the economic effects of an outbreak or escalation of hostilities, terrorism or other geopolitical instabilities, cyber-attacks, climate change, natural disasters, severe weather conditions, health emergencies, the spread of infectious diseases, epidemics or pandemics or other extraordinary events beyond JPMorgan Chase's control; and - the strength of the U.S. and global economies.
+- the availability and cost of capital, liquidity and credit; - levels and volatility of interest rates, credit spreads and market prices for currencies, equities and commodities, as well as the duration of any such changes; - the economic effects of an outbreak or escalation of hostilities, terrorism or other geopolitical instabilities, cyber-attacks, climate change, natural disasters, severe weather conditions, health emergencies, the spread of infectious diseases, epidemics or pandemics or other extraordinary events beyond JPMorgan Chase's control; and - the strength of the U.S. and global economies.